Blending Ergonomics and Wellness to Create 21st Century Training

-The 21st Century work force is unique.
+The 21st Century workforce is unique.
 Staff are no longer bound to one desk – technology has created a dynamic workplace where staff are free to work from anywhere and use multiple screens.
 Yet the ergonomics training we use for health and safety is decades old.
-We design and deliver unique behaviour-based office ergonomic training that meets the needs of the 21st Century mobile office workforce.

 With flexible delivery and refinable content, training can be provided as a full injury prevention program or as individual click-together modules that can be adapted to suit business and staff needs.

-Designed through PhD research and informed by industry needs, our goal is to develop each trainee’s new range of office ergonomic and work behaviour skills to reduce pain and the chance of injury, and increase productivity.
-Skills that make the recommendatitios easy to personalise and quick to apply in any work (or leisure) situation.
+Designed through PhD research and informed by industry needs, our goal is to develop each trainee’s new range of office ergonomic and work behaviour competencies to reduce pain and the chance of injury, and increase productivity.
+Skills that make the recommendations easy to personalise and quick to apply in any work (or leisure) situation.

 Office Ergonomics Programs that Work!

 Beyond Ergo is an injury prevention training and consultancy firm, founded by Dr Elizabeth Kirk (PhD) in 2014.

 Elizabeth is one of Australia’s leading researchers and trainers in behaviour-based office ergonomics and injury prevention training, with a special interest in call centres.

 Dr Kirk’s findings revealed the need to provide more than a talk or an eTool when it comes to ergonomics.
 To reduce pain and increase productivity, to decrease staff costs and increase staff retention, businesses must provide new work skills that allows employees to work anywhere with any screen.